Missouri City, Texas Therapists

 - Decades can pass between the onset of mental illness and the time people get treatment.

 Of particular concern for Missouri City is the high percentage of African-American and Hispanic citizens who are receiving only half the mental health care resources of other races.

 Violent crime is higher in Missouri City than the U.S. average.
-Types of violent crime include manslaughter, aggravated assault and robbery.
+Types of violent crime include manslaughter, aggravated assault, and robbery.
 Crime can sometimes correlate with mental illness; however, most people with mental health issues are not violent.

-Texas has 56 percent less mental health professionals than it needs to provide adequate mental health coverage to residents.
+Texas has 56 percent fewer mental health professionals than it needs to provide adequate mental health coverage to residents.
 Some of the problems facing citizens of Missouri City that prevent them from getting mental health treatment include:

 - Low mental health provider ratios